Plastic

 What action can you do to support your local council ?

-Carry a reusable shopping bag.
+Bring a reusable shopping bag.

-Use your own takeaway cup.
+Bring your own takeaway cup.

-Carry reusable containers.
+Carry reusable food containers.

-Put the correct items in the right bin.
+Sort waste correctly by placing items in the right bin.